Before Your Eyes: Plot

 Benjamin "Benny" Brynn floats on a dark sea, before being picked up by a boat helmed by the Ferryman.
 Benny is unable to speak or gesture, though the Ferryman is able to perceive his blinking, which becomes his primary mode of communication.
 The Ferryman explains that he senses something unique in Benny, and is bringing him to the Gatekeeper for judgement.
 If deemed worthy, Benny will be allowed to enter the Gatekeeper's paradise and the Ferryman will be rewarded; if not, Benny will be turned into one of the seagulls that frequently crowds the boat.
 To facilitate this, the Ferryman asks him to recount his memories so that he may be able to spin a tale for the Gatekeeper.
 However, he explains that Benny will be unable to stay within the memories, as they will flash forward as soon as he blinks.

-Benny then begins to recount his childhood growing up in a small, seaside town with his parents: Richard, an office worker, and Elle, an accountant and aspiring composer.
-The family also began caring for a stray cat they name Ernie.
+Benny then begins to recount his childhood growing up in a small, seaside town with his parents: Richard, a professor, and Elle, an accountant and aspiring composer.
+The family also begin caring for a stray cat they name Ernie.
 As he grows up, Benny develops a fondness for art, and especially music, due to his mother's influence.
 One day, an unsupervised Benny begins playing Elle's composition on the piano by ear, and believing him to be a prodigy, his parents quickly decide to enroll him in piano lessons.
 Over the years, Benny continues to improve his piano skills, impressing his parents and their friends; he also meets and befriends Chloe, his outspoken, adventurous neighbor.

 Eventually, Elle manages to set up an audition for Benny which would allow him to enter a prestigious music school, and Benny is given a year to practice several pieces for his audition.
 As Elle intensifies their practice sessions, Richard voices his concerns about Benny, leading to several arguments about his future.
 On the night before the audition, Chloe invites Benny to camp with her on the beach, and he can either accept or reject her to focus on his audition.
 The next day, Benny plays the piece he had been practicing, but is rejected by the school regardless of his performance.
 Soon after, he is taken to a doctor due to an unspecified illness.